s7u4rt99/chat-ella/README.md

 After we integrated Chatella, we added a few new features to the app.
 Whenever we added a new feature, we would conduct Unit Testing on it and Integration Testing after ensuring that it works by itself.
 We also conducted Regression Testing whenever a new feature has been added such as email verification, forgot password feature and photo feature.
-We would test the features again whenever a new feature has been added to ensure that the addition of the new feature did not introduce any bugs in our exisiting features.
+We would test the features again whenever a new feature has been added to ensure that the addition of the new feature did not introduce any bugs in our existing features.

+We mainly employed manual testing instead of automatic testing as automatic testing for the general operation and UI would require too much work(tedious and time consuming) and the time spent can be better used towards more manual testing, debugging and adding more features.
+Manual testing on the full-stack deployment would also allow us more opportunity to identify any bugs that might show up after back and front end deployment.

 Lastly, after the deployment of Chatella, we conducted User Testing on our users to get valuable feedback from them on how we can improve Chatella, especially on our UI/UX.
 We want to take the feedback and improve Chatella as much as possible before Splashdown.